derhass/olmappy/README.md

   -U, --unhidden        add filter: only apply to not hidden maps -A, --all             for HIDE or UNHIDE operations, when no filter is
+                        specified: really apply to ALL maps -E EXPORT_FILE, --export-file EXPORT_FILE
+                        for EXPORT... operations: the filename to write to, default is "olmappyExport.json".
+  -I IMPORT_FILE, --import-file IMPORT_FILE
+                        for IMPORT... operations: the filename to read from, default is "olmappyExport.json".
-                        specified: really apply to ALL maps --version             show program's version number and exit
+  --version             show program's version number and exit
 ```